-The majority of Nottingham's encumbrance is driven by secured financing activities, which include transactions in repo and collateral swaps.
-The remaining encumbrance is driven by Hedging derivatives.
+The majority of Nottingham's encumbrance is driven by secured financing activities, which include transactions in repo and collateral swaps as well as securitisation.
+The remaining encumbrance is driven by hedging derivatives.
+The Society maintains a level of asset encumbrance in line with the scale and scope of its operations.